heptarch/heptarch.github.io/drafts/demon.md

 wit, are all lost on him; what is not lost, however, is the flame of living joy in Miss Dewar's eyes, a flame which kindles something in his own dim embers.
+Before her disquisition is finished, the Duke has

 <p align="center">
   ⁂